deors/workshop-pipelines/readme.md

 - **Build Docker image**: This stage will create the application image by putting together all pieces required: a base image, the build artifacts that were packaged in the previous stage, and any dependencies needed (e.g. third-party libraries).
 - **Run Docker image**: This stage will prepare the test environment for the following stages.
 This stage tests whether the application actually runs and then makes it available for the tests.
 - **Integration tests**: This stage will execute integration tests on the test environment just provisioned.
 As with unit tests, code coverage metrics should be gathered.
-- **Performance tests**: This stage will run tests to validate the application behavior under load.
+- **Performance tests**: This stage will run tests to validate the application behaviour under load.
 This kind of tests, although provides with useful information on response times, are better used to uncover any issue due to concurrent usage.
 - **Dependency vulnerability tests**: This stage is used to assess the application vulnerabilities and determine whether there are known security vulnerabilities which should prevent the application to be deployed any further.
 - **Code inspection**: This stage is used to run static code analysis and gather useful metrics (like object-oriented metrics).
 Typically this stage will also include observations from previous stages to calculate the final quality gate for the build.
 - **Push Docker image**: The final stage, if all quality gates are passed, is to push the image to a shared registry, from where it is available during tests to other applications that depend on this image, as well as to be promoted to stage or production environments.